 The dictionary file must be included in every S-98 base Exchange Set as a support file, and documented in Exchange Set metadata as a support file.
 The recommended location for this file in an S-98 Exchange Set prepared by IHO is in a “resources” folder within the Exchange Set.
 Distributors are permitted to use alternate locations since the location of support files within Exchange Sets is discoverable from the discovery metadata for support files.

-XML Schemas and samples of Interoperability Catalogues for different Levels are available from the IHO schema/sample distribution site (currently the S-100 GitHub page <https://github.com/IHO-S100WG/S100-Schemas>).
+XML Schemas and samples of Interoperability Catalogues for different Levels are available from the IHO schema/sample server (<https://schemas.s100dev.net>).
 The S-98 specific constraints on the S-100 generic Schemas for Interoperability Catalogues are checked by means of Schematron rules, also available at the aforementioned IHO Schema distribution site.
 The IHO dictionary file for S-98 products (clauses 4.1.1, 11, 12.3) is also available at the same site.

 Data Product Delivery